shaksmish/JavaScript30/Day 14/readme.md

 Day 14 - Objects and References

-This project is all about leanring how to copy and reference elements in objects, strings and arrays using old new ES6 methods.
-It is easy to follow and understand the key concepts.
+This project is all about leanring how to copy and reference objects and arrays using old and new ES6 methods.
+It is self-explantory and easy to follow.
+I have added my comments to highlight the concept wherever needed.